alanlujan91/qe_template/sample/qe_sample.md

 (s1)=
 # Introduction

-This template helps you to create a properly formatted $\LaTeX$ manuscript.
+This template helps you to create a properly formatted $\LaTeXe$ manuscript.
 Prepare your paper in the same style as used in this sample .pdf file.
 Try to avoid excessive use of italics and bold face; underlining is generally banned (except for exceptional cases).
 Please do not use any $\LaTeX$ or $\TeX$ commands that affect the layout or formatting of your document (i.e., commands like `\textheight`, `\textwidth`, etc.).
-Note that the Introduction should be [Section {name}](#s1) it should not immediately follow the abstract without a heading.
+Note that the Introduction should be Section~$\ref{s1}$ it should not immediately follow the abstract without a heading.

 # Section headings